ponylang/pony-tutorial/expressions/literals.md

 ## String Literals

 String literals are enclosed by single quotes ``"`` or triple quotes ``"""``.
-They can contain any unicode characters and various escape sequences:
+They can contain any kind characters and various escape sequences:

 * ``\u00FE`` unicode escape sequence with 4 hex digits encoding one code point
 * ``\u10FFFE`` unicode escape sequence with 6 hex digits encoding one code point